 How to maintain your tent?

 It’s not just about washing your tent and getting rid o those nasty stains for good.
-You also need to properly maintain your tent and take care of them while using or before storing them.
+You also need to properly maintain your tent and take care of the tent while using or before storing them.